 What to Do If Your Dog Eats Rat Poison

 If you suspect that your dog has consumed rat poison, call a veterinary clinic immediately.
 In most cases, you will need to get your dog to the vet clinic right away.
 If the poison was recently ingested, your vet will likely induce vomiting.
 Do not induce vomiting at home unless instructed to do so by your vet.

 Before heading to the vet's office, try to gather the following things:

 - Rodenticide product packaging

 - Any remaining poison

 - Information about the amount of poison you think your dog consumed and how long ago ingestion occurred

 Your dog may need to be admitted to the hospital for advanced tests and treatments.
 The prognosis depends on the type of chemical in the rat poison, the amount eaten, and the time that has passed since ingestion.
 Unfortunately, the prognosis is usually poor if the dog has advanced signs of toxicity.

-Remember, time is of the essence after a dog has eaten rat poison, so contact a veterinarian immediately.
-If your dog eats a rodent, there is a possibility the dog will be exposed to rat poison, so it's best to be cautious and contact your vet.
+Remember that time is of the essence after a dog has eaten rat poison, so contact a veterinarian immediately.
+If your dog eats a rodent, there is a possibility the dog will be exposed to rat poison.
+It's best to be cautious and contact your vet.

 How to Prevent Rat Poison Toxicity

 If you absolutely must use rat poison on your own property, never place it in an area where your dog can access it.
 Your unsupervised dog should be confined to a crate or room where he can stay safe.
 Always keep the packaging in case your dog manages to find the poison.
 Before putting down rat poison, carefully consider the risk carefully, because dogs seem to have a way of finding rat poison on their own.
 A safer choice is to contact a professional and ask about pet-safe options.

 Bear in mind that your dog may find a way to consume rat poison or another toxin without your knowledge.
 Be sure to contact your vet appropriately if your dog shows any signs of illness.